wvhulle/rust-course-ghent/README.md

 Evening lectures on Rust in Ghent Nov - Dec 2025 for experienced developers.
 Registration is possible [on pretix.eu](https://pretix.eu/devlab/rust-course/).

+## Pre-requisites

+- Familiarity with at least one multi-purpose programming language.
+- A laptop to solve exercises during the session.
+- Download of the slides for the next session.

 ## Course plan

 1. **Introduction** — Patterns, methods, traits and generics ([slides](./session-1/slides.pdf))